whusym/Cilia-segmentation-pytorch-tiramisu/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Again, the best way to get started is from the `demo.ipynb`.

-### My hardware setting
+### My Hardware Specs
 - CPU: Intel(R) Core(TM) i7-5960X CPU @ 3.00GHz
 - RAM: 64 GB
-- GPU: GeForce GTX 1080 Ti
+- GPU: Nvidia GeForce GTX 1080 Ti

 ### Prerequisites